-Poll: Will the Nokia Lumia 900 be huge for Windows Phone?Aaron Baker - Editor-in-Chief
+Poll: Will the Nokia Lumia 900 be huge for Windows Phone?Aaron Baker - Director, Content and Partnerships

 If launched and marketed correctly, the Nokia Lumia 900 will be huge for Nokia, AT&T, and Microsoft.
 I review hundreds of devices yearly, and I haven't been this excited about a smartphone launch since the HTC EVO 4G at CTIA in 2010.
 Once down and out (particularly in the US market), Nokia has the potential to bring Windows Phone into the spotlight in a way that we haven't seen from the other OEMs and their rehashed Android-turned-Windows-Phone devices.